YoumiMa/TablERT/README.md

 # Examples

-We assume the processed CoNLL04 [2] datasets are already located in the folder `data/datasets/`, following the data split of [1] and [3]. (not provided along with this software)
+We assume the processed CoNLL04 [2] data are already located in the folder `data/datasets/`, following the data split of [1] and [3]. (not provided along with this software)

 ## Training